polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

 1. Review to the documentation regarding highly available architecture and scenarios of SAP NetWeaver on Azure at <https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/sap-high-availability-architecture-scenarios>.

-1. Review to the documentation regarding Az PowerShell at <https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-2.1.0>.
+1. Review to the documentation regarding Az PowerShell at <https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-3.6.1>.

 ### Task 2: Validate the owner role membership in the Azure subscription

-1. Login to the Azure portal at <http://portal.azure.com>, click on **All services** and, in the list of services, click **Subscriptions**.
+1. Login to the Azure portal at <http://portal.azure.com>, use the **Search resources, services, and docs** text box to search for **Subscriptions** and, in the list of results, click **Subscriptions**.

 1. On the **Subscriptions** blade, click the name of the subscription you intend to use for this lab.

 1. On the subscription blade, click **Access control (IAM)**.

-1. Review the list of user accounts and verify that your user account has the Owner role assigned to it.
+1. Switch to the **Role assignments** tab, review the list of role assignments, and verify that your user account has the Owner role assigned to it.

 ### Task 3: Validate the Global Administrator role in the Azure AD tenant associated with the Azure subscription

-1. In the Azure portal at <http://portal.azure.com>, in the hub menu, click **Azure Active Directory**.
+1. In the Azure portal at <http://portal.azure.com>, use the **Search resources, services, and docs** text box to search for **Azure Active Directory** and, in the list of results, click  **Azure Active Directory**.

 1. On the Azure Active Directory blade, click **Users**.

-1. On the **Users - All Users** blade, click the entry representing your user account.
+1. On the **Users | All Users** blade, click the entry representing your user account.

-1. On the blade displaying properties of your user account, click **Directory role**.
+1. On the blade displaying properties of your user account, click **Assigned roles**.

-1. Verify that the blade displaying the directory roles of your user account includes the **Global administrator** entry.
+1. Verify that the list of the directory roles assigned to your user account includes the **Global administrator** entry.

 ### Task 4: Validate sufficient number of vCPU cores